LivingEpistle7/LivingEpistle7/README.md

-- 👋 Hi, I’m @LivingEpistle7
+- 👋 Hi, I’m Inutu Katoti
-- 👀 I’m interested in renewable energy
+- 👀 I’m interested in renewable energy and the global transition
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on various coding projects
 - 📫 How to reach me inutukatoti@gmail.com